nmark102/dual-pivot-quicksort-asm/README.md

 While I have for the most part stayed true to the style guidelines in CSC 252, there are a few significant deviations.
 The most significant of which includes my extensive use of pseudo branch instructions, when pseudo-instructions remained banned in CSC 252 up until the very last assignment.
 I'm doing this in the interest of disability; however, conceptually, all of these pseudo branch instructions could be done with some combination of SLT, BEQ, and/or BNE.
 MOVE and LI also follow this principle, though the former can easily be translated to ADDI, and the latter with LUI and ORI.

+__Disclaimer:__ This code is tested using MARS 4.5 and is intended for use as a personal project only.
+While I do have a custom build of MARS 4.5 available, the only difference to the standard MARS 4.5 is that it does not flag LA (load address) as a pseudoinstruction.

 # Future RISC-V Assembly Implementation
 To be done as I re-familiarize myself with RISC-V. Unlike the MIPS version, however, I plan to support the 64-bit (RV64I) and the 16-bit compressed (RVC) instruction extensions.